littlehorse-enterprises/littlehorse/docs/docs/05-developer-guide/09-grpc/00-basics.md

 In LittleHorse, all Read-Only Requests (with the exception of `rpc Whoami`) start with `Get`, `List`, or `Search`.
 Any other request is a Mutating Request.

 All Mutating Requests in LittleHorse _can be_ made idempotent if you pass in the proper information.
 For example, if you pass in the `id` field on the `rpc RunWf`, you can safely retry the request multiple times and only one `WfRun` will be created.
-For

 ## List and Search